 The completion of the Human Genome Project may be the most important scientific achievement of our lifetime, but how much can genes tell us about complex human behavior?
 How much does the environment impact human behavior?
-What kind of research techniques can be used to identify specific genes and specific environments that impact behavior?
+What kind of research techniques can be used to identify specific genes and specific environments that influence behavior?

 Behavioral genetics is a field of study that combines statistics and molecular biology to answer these questions.
 This course will provide an overview to the exciting and increasingly important field of behavioral genetics.
 Topics such as personality, substance abuse, mental health, and sexuality will be addressed.
 Examples of cutting edge research currently being conducted in the Departments of Psychiatry and Community Health at Brown University will be used to stimulate discussions.
-Students will be able to grasp basic genetics concepts in this course and be able to apply them to a more tangible (and perhaps more interesting) subject such as behavior.
+Students will be able to grasp basic genetic concepts in this course and be able to apply them to a more tangible (and perhaps more interesting) subject such as behavior.

-*Please note: This course has a Supplemental Fee of $300.00.
+*Please note: This course has a supplemental fee of $200